 On May 29th, 2015, Bare Bones Brewery opened its doors bringing the first craft brewery to Oshkosh in nearly 20 years.
 Founded by Dan and Patti Dringoli, Bare Bones strives to push the envelope with their unique take on American styles crafted by Head Brewer Jody Cleveland.
 Located in the town of Oshkosh, just off of the Wiouwash State Trail, Bare Bones provides a quality beer drinking experience off the beaten path.
+Bare Bones roasts their own coffee beans and they can be purchased at the brewery.

 Between 1856 and 1882, the original Oshkosh 'Fifth Ward Brewery' stood at the southeast corner of Algoma Boulevard and Vine Avenue.
 Zach Clark and Ian Wenger had no idea that when they began brewing in the basement of Clark's college house on the UW-Oshkosh Campus in 2012, they were doing it in the shadow of the original Fifth Ward Brewery which had stood only one block north of them, 130 years earlier.